ajlr07/WHSTechNotes/journal.md

 I didn't wach super bowl, that's because i don't really like that sport, but i heard so  much about it, and think was a great idea to bring bad bunny to represent latinos.
 # February 23, 2026
 The technology that has the bigest impact in the olympics of 2026 was first person view (FPV) drones and artificial intelligence
+# March 23, 2026
+i pick ny bracket using some date like ranking and fecords, but also my opinion and guessing. one surprise was low teams beaat high teams, this is surprising becaause high teams are supose to win. using data like stats and net rating can help because it shows better how strong team is. computer progam can use this and run many times games and see patterns it can be more correct than person guessing Jobs for this is like sporst analysdt, statistican, and software engineer.